 - Select App then move to the Apps & features section.

-- Switch to the right-hand side, scroll down and locate third-party antivirus app.
+- Switch to the right-hand side, scroll down and locate third-party antivirus.

 - When found, select the same and hit the Uninstall button.

-The other possible reason that could lead to the Error code 0x801901f5 while updating patches is Enabled Windows Firewall.
+The other possible reason that could cause an error 0x801901f5 while installing the latest patches is Enabled Windows Firewall.
 The right approach would then be is to disable this tool temporarily and try updating the Windows OS.
 Here is the complete procedure –

 - Press Windows key and R together to launch the Run dialog.